Home / Life Insurance / Articles / Life Insurance Comparisons / Term Life Insurance vs Whole Life Insurance

 Here are some pointers to keep in mind while selecting Term Insurance.

-Riders must be chosen wisely, as these are optional benefits provided at the time of the policy purchase.
+Carefully Select the Rider: Riders must be chosen wisely, as these are optional benefits provided at the time of the policy purchase.
 These make the plan more comprehensive and give the policyholder the opportunity to personalise it according to their needs.

-There are different types of whole life insurance, each with unique features and benefits.
+There are different types of whole Life Insurance, each with unique features and benefits.

-Participating Whole Life Insurance: This insurance pays dividends on the insurer's surplus earnings.
-Dividends can be withdrawn as cash, used to lower premiums, or used to buy more insurance. | Non-Participating Whole Life Insurance: This kind has level premiums and a fixed death benefit for life.
-The primary benefit is predictable expenses, but it does not produce dividends. |
+This insurance pays dividends on the insurer's surplus earnings.
+Dividends can be withdrawn as cash, used to lower premiums, or used to buy more insurance.

-Level Premium Whole Life Insurance: Level Premium Whole Life Insurance provides guaranteed level premiums for life.
-Early premiums help in later years when annual payments are insufficient to cover escalating insurance expenses. | Single Premium Whole Life Insurance: The policy is funded by a single lump sum premium payment made beforehand.
-This fully pays for the coverage, and no more payments are necessary. |
+Level Premium Whole Life Insurance provides guaranteed level premiums for life.
+Early premiums help in later years when annual payments are insufficient to cover escalating insurance expenses.

-Limited Payment Whole Life Insurance: Limited Payment Whole life insurance requires a certain period of premium payments (e.g., 10 years) but provides everlasting coverage. | Indeterminate Premium Whole Life Insurance: Your payments change annually depending on the insurer's revenues and costs. |
+Limited Payment Whole Life Insurance requires a certain period of premium payments (e.g., 10 years) but provides everlasting coverage.

-Similar to whole life insurance, term insurance offers a variety of options to suit different individuals' needs and preferences.
+Similar to Whole Life Insurance, Term Insurance offers a variety of options to suit different individuals' needs and preferences.

 Level term insurance provides a fixed sum assured and a stable premium throughout the policy period.
 The death benefit stays unchanged, guaranteeing that the nominee receives a specified sum in the event of the policyholder's death.